-My house has too much stuff in it.
-I’ve been going through my possessions and deciding what needs to go.
-Finally, I came across my Big Box o’ Rejections:
+My house has too much stuff in it, so I went through my possessions to decide what needs to go.
+Finally, I came across my Big Box o’ Rejections.

 When I first started writing, I decided to save all my rejection letters as a way to keep myself motivated.
 But now that rejections come electronically and are almost exclusively form letters – and now that I have a lengthy publications list – I don’t feel that I need it anymore.
 So this box has got to go.

 The box itself contains rejections, old drafts of stories from writing workshops, and a few magazines and newspapers where I got my first publishing credits.
 As I sorted through old letters, I got the most enjoyment out of reading some old rejection letters from my high school days, when I wrote articles for Dragon Magazine.

 My First Success

 One collection of correspondences that I kept came from my very first article query that I wrote back in 1997.

 If anybody submitted queries to Dragon from the early 2000s until the magazine ceased publication, this is probably a strange animal.
 This was back when the magazine editors actually sent personal responses to each query they received.
 In this case, I sent ideas for several articles to Dragon, they asked for one of the idea, and I wrote that up.
 I didn’t have a computer, so I had to punch everything up on my typewriter.
 The article would go on to get accepted, lost, mailed again, reduced in word count, and finally published in 1999 as “The Western Wyrms.”

 An Amazing Opportunity, Just Missed

 Then there was the time that 3rd edition D&D totally screwed me out of a series of articles.
 I had pitched the idea of doing race and class updates for the 1st-edition Oriental Adventures supplement and got this response: